joelpurra/talkie/README.md

 <details>
 <summary>Web Speech API</summary>

-Uses your browser's built-in [Web Speech API for text-to-speech (TTS)](https://www.w3.org/community/speech-api/) known as [Speech Synthesis](https://dvcs.w3.org/hg/speech-api/raw-file/9a0075d25326/speechapi.html#tts-section).
+Talkie uses your browser's built-in Web Speech API for text-to-speech (TTS), also known as Speech Synthesis.

-- As the Web Speech API is implemented by your browser, your browser selection and settings may affect Talkie.
+- As the Web Speech API is implemented by your browser, your choice of browser and browser settings may affect Talkie.
 - All text and speech is processed internally by your browser.
 While ultimately depending on your specific browser, processing is expected to be done on your own machine and not use a server.
 - Sound is only produced, never recorded.

+_See also:_

+- [Web Speech API](https://wicg.github.io/speech-api/) at Web Incubator Community Group (WICG).
+- [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) at Mozilla Developer Network (MDN).
+- [Speech Synthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) at Mozilla Developer Network (MDN).
+- [Speech synthesizer live demo](https://mdn.github.io/dom-examples/web-speech-api/speak-easy-synthesis/) by Mozilla Developer Network (MDN).

 </details>